IscArias/EyeEvaluationSourceCode/README.md

 -A window opens indicating several parameters of the learning of the neural network

 -When finished, the file 'netTransfer.mat' is created in the folder where the code 'CodigoAlterno.m' is

-    Image Evaluation (Optional)

-Check that the file 'netTransfer.mat' is in the working folder if it is not in the folder, look for it

-Load the test folder in the working browser, right click on the file 'Testimagesfinal.m'

-left click on run or F9

-Select an image in the browser that opens to test it, the image is converted and a window with the results is displayed, the prediction percentage indicates how high the prediction was.